FIXTradingCommunity/fix-simple-binary-encoding/v1-0-STANDARD/doc/03MessageStructure.md

 field within any entry is fixed, with the exception of variable-length fields.

-A message may have no groups or an unlimited number of repeating groups specified in its schema.
+A message may have no groups, or an unlimited number of repeating groups specified in its schema.

 ### Schema specification of a group